evanwill/hello-arduino-b/content/0-prep.md

 This requires some manual steps to set up, follow [Arduino IDE Portable Installation](https://docs.arduino.cc/software/ide-v1/tutorials/PortableIDE).
 This version will work without administrative privileges!

+{% capture v2 %}
-*Note:* version 2 of the IDE is nearing release!
+*Note: version 2 of the desktop IDE is nearing release!*

-This will have a very similar interface, but in a completely updated (and improved) package.
+V2 will have a very similar interface, but in a completely updated (and improved) package.
 The initial install on Windows does not require administrative privilege, however, on first time booting the IDE will try to install cores for your boards and may encounter permissions errors.
 I was able to click the "Board Manager" tab, select "Arduino AVR Boards", and click "install" to get them manually installed and working.
+{% endcapture %}{% include card.html text=v2 extra-class="border-info" %}

 ### Arduino Web Editor

 The Arduino website tends to push people towards using the Web Editor, which is a browser based version of the Arduino IDE.
 It allows you to edit and store all your code online without installing the desktop IDE.

 The Web Editor enables some advanced IoT features (that aren't necessary if you are just getting started using Arduino UNO projects), and is tied to a subscription service model--normal use should fall in the "free" tier, but you might get reminders about how great it would be to upgrade!

 To get started you will need an individual account set up and the "Arduino Create Agent" installed on your laptop with administrative privileges.